April 9, 2024

 Importance of Visceral Fat Analysis

-Visceral fat is a type of body fat that is stored within the abdominal cavity and is found around a number of important internal organs such as the liver, pancreas, and intestines.
+Visceral fat is a type of body fat stored within the abdominal cavity, surrounding several key internal organs, including the liver, pancreas, and intestines.
 It differs from subcutaneous fat, which is located beneath the skin and above the muscles.
 Visceral fat is particularly concerning because it plays a significant role in various health issues due to its metabolic activity, producing inflammatory markers and hormones that can affect the body’s normal functions.

 Health Risks Associated with Visceral Fat